sperans/drajv/README.md

 # Stamplay React Seed
-A seed project for AngularJS based apps with Stamplay backend
+A seed project for React based apps with Stamplay backend

 ### Demo Project